-509S ACCESSORY DWELLING UNITS
+509S ACCESSORY DWELLING UNITS [Amended 2023]

-A. 509.1 Purpose:
+509.1 Purpose:

 To provide expanded affordable housing opportunities, provide flexibility in household arrangements and provide for the retention of Loudon's rural character.
-Accessory Dwelling Units shall be allowed in Zones RR-Rural Residential, V-Village, and AFP-Agricultural Forestry Preservation by Special Exception.
+Accessory Dwelling Units shall be allowed by Special Exception in the following Zones: RR-Rural Residential, V-Village, and AFP-Agricultural Forestry Preservation.

-B. 509.2 Requirements:
+509.2 Requirements:

-- 1. Only one Accessory Dwelling Unit shall be permitted per Single Family Dwelling Unit. - 2.
-The Accessory Dwelling Unit shall be located within the Single Family Dwelling Unit or attached to a Single Family Dwelling. - 3.
-The property must be owner-occupied. - 4.
-The Accessory Dwelling Unit shall not exceed two bedrooms. - 5.
-The Accessory Dwelling Unit must meet all current Building Codes. - 6.
-Accessory Dwelling Units must be no smaller than 750 square feet and no larger than 1500 square feet. - 7.
-A suitable septic disposal facility shall be provided and conform to all NHDES regulations. - 8.
-Off-street parking shall be provided with at least 2 spaces for the Principal Dwelling Unit and 2 spaces for the Accessory Dwelling Unit. - 9.
-The Accessory Dwelling Unit shall only be permitted on a lot that meets the minimum required lot size (frontage, area, etc.) for a single-family dwelling in the respective district. - 10.
-A Building Permit must be obtained before construction from the Town of Loudon Building Department. - 11.
-Interior door between Single Family Dwelling Unit and Accessory Dwelling Unit is required.
+- 1. Only one Accessory Dwelling Unit shall be permitted per Single Family Dwelling. - 2.
+The Accessory Dwelling Unit may be attached or detached from the Single Family Dwelling. - 3.
+The Single Family Dwelling and/or Accessory Dwelling Unit must be owner-occupied. - 4.
+The Accessory Dwelling Unit must meet all current building codes. - 5.
+Accessory Dwelling Units must be no smaller than 500 square feet and no larger than 1000 square feet. - 6.
+The floor area of the Single Family Dwelling shall not be reduced below 920 square feet. - 7.
+Doorway(s) must provide interior access between a Single Family Dwelling Unit and an attached Accessory Dwelling Unit. - 8.
+A suitable septic disposal facility shall be provided and conform to all NHDES regulations. - 9.
+A building permit must be obtained before construction from the Town of Loudon Building department.

-C.509.3 Limitations:
+509.3 Limitations:

-- The Accessory Dwelling Unit shall not be permitted subordinate to a two-family or multi-family dwelling. - 2.
-The Accessory Dwelling Unit shall not be permitted in Open-Space Conservation subdivisions. - 3.
-The Accessory Dwelling Unit shall not be segregated in ownership from the principal dwelling unit.
+- 1. The Accessory Dwelling Unit shall not be permitted subordinate to a Two Family Dwelling or Multi-Family Dwelling. - 2.
+The Accessory Dwelling Unit shall not be permitted in Open-Space Conservation subdivisions.

+3. The Accessory Dwelling Unit shall not be segregated in ownership from the Single Family Dwelling.